Lee Jae Myung: Can the man tipped to be next leader bring stability to South Korea?

 “Lee appears to be holding the lead against his main conservative rival.
 His legal problems cast a shadow, and depending on developments, South Korea’s political leadership problems may continue even if he wins the election,” Naoko Aoki, political scientist at RAND, tells The Independent.

-Yoon’s martial law declaration created months of political instability, triggering a wave of public discontent with his People Power Party that Lee is looking to ride into power.
+Yoon’s martial law declaration created months of political instability, triggering a wave of public discontent with his People Power Party that Lee is looking to ride into the top spot.

 The People Power Party’s Kim Moon Soo has consistently trailed in polls despite projecting himself as a moderate going up against the “harbinger of monster politics and dictatorship”, as he has described Lee.
 Kim is aware of the need to attract the centrist vote to have a chance against the liberal frontrunner.